Ergberg/cloudflare-pages-cleanup/README.md

 This package provides a Cloudflare worker that reduces the pile of old deployments on Cloudflare Pages.

+Read more about the background of [Cloudflare Pages Cleanup](https://blog.ergberg.tk/function/cicd#cleaning-up-old-pages-deployments) on [https://blog.ergberg.tk](https://blog.ergberg.tk).

 ## Installation

 The steps to configure the worker are:
+0. Run `git clone https://github.com/ergberg/cloudflare-pages-cleanup && cd cloudflare-pages-cleanup`.
+1. Run `npm install`.
-1. Create an API token using the Cloudflare dashboard (or select a fitting existing one)\
+2. Create an API token using the Cloudflare dashboard (or select a fitting existing one)\
    The API token must at least support the edit permission on [Account] / [Cloudflare Pages].
    You can create such a token on https://dash.cloudflare.com/profile/api-tokens.
    The template "Edit Cloudflare Workers" can be used, as it includes the required permission.
-2. If you are not already logged in, run `npx wrangler login` in the actual directory.
+3. Run `npx wrangler login` to login.
-3. Lookup your account_id (Account ID) by running `npx wrangler whoami`
+4. Lookup your account_id (Account ID) by running `npx wrangler whoami`.
-4. Use the values from steps 1 & 3 to set the secrets by running:\
+5. Use the values from steps 2 & 4 above to set the secrets by running:\
    `npx wrangler secret put account_id`\
    `npx wrangler secret put CLOUDFLARE_API_TOKEN`
-5. Approve or edit the configuration starting at line 26 of the `wrangler.toml` file
+6. Approve or edit the [configuration](#configuration) starting at line 10 of the `wrangler.toml` file
-6. Optional: Change the schedule of the worker in line 50 of the `wrangler.toml` file
+7. Optional: Change the schedule of the worker at line 54 of the `wrangler.toml` file
-7. Publish the worker by running `npm run publish`
+8. Publish the worker by running `npm run publish`.
-8. Optional: run `npx wrangler tail` to watch the worker and trigger it with `curl URL`
+9. Optional: run `npx wrangler tail` to watch the worker's output.
+In another window, trigger the cleanup by running `curl -s https://https://cloudflare_pages_cleanup.[your-subdomain].workers.dev`.
+The correct URL for your subdomain is shown as part of the output from step 8.

 ## Configuration